GeoscienceAustralia/dea-coastlines/README.md

 ---

 ## Using this repository
 The code in this repository is built on [Digital Earth Australia](https://docs.dea.ga.gov.au/) implementation of the [Open Data Cube](https://www.opendatacube.org/) software for accessing, managing, and analyzing large quantities of Earth observation (EO) data.
 The software currently runs on [Australia's National Computational Infrastructure (NCI)](https://nci.org.au/).
 Instructions for setting up an account on the NCI's Virtual Desktop Infrastructure or Gadi supercomputer [can be found here](https://docs.dea.ga.gov.au/setup/NCI/README.html).

-This repository contains four main scripts and corresponding Jupyter notebooks:
+This repository contains three main scripts (and corresponding Jupyter notebooks) that are intended to be run in the following order:
-* [`deacoastlines_generation.py`](deacoastlines_generation.py)/[`DEACoastLines_generation.ipynb`](DEACoastLines_generation.ipynb): This script conducts DEA CoastLines raster generation:
+1. [`deacoastlines_generation.py`](deacoastlines_generation.py)/[`DEACoastLines_generation.ipynb`](DEACoastLines_generation.ipynb): This script conducts DEA CoastLines raster generation:

     * Load stack of all available Landsat 5, 7 and 8 satellite imagery for a location using [ODC Virtual Products](https://docs.dea.ga.gov.au/notebooks/Frequently_used_code/Virtual_products.html)
     * Convert each satellite image into a remote sensing water index (MNDWI)